hisaylama/Minutiae-and-topological-defects-of-pattern/README.md

 ## Required software
 1. https://github.com/Pseudomoaner/Defector, developed by Oliver J. Meacock and Amin Doostmohammadi.
-A part of it is used here, and listed in the folder Defector-master.
+A part of it is used here, and listed in the folder `Defector-master`.

 ## 1. Detecting the  ridge bifurcation and the end in a pattern.
 The left image shows the fingerprint, with the marked edge and the bifurcation.
 The right image is the output image, showing the minutiae.